-Applying just a thin layer of polish can go a long way in preventing silver and other metals from tarnishing and making them look cleaner.
+Applying just a thin layer of polish can go a long way in preventing silver and other metals like aluminum, brass, copper, etc from tarnishing and making them look cleaner.
 Keeping your silver out of environments where harmful gasses are present will also help to prevent tarnish.
 If your silver does begin to tarnish, there are a few ways in which tarnish can be removed.
 Tools like steel wool, sandpaper, emery paper, baking soda, or a file are great for rubbing the surface and removing the tarnish on silver.

 Use Special Bags or Papers